Numbness & Tingling

 Numbness & tingling pain at Mountain View Pain Center

-• Symptoms that worsen with certain positions (sitting, driving, sleeping)
+• Symptoms that worsen with sitting, driving, bending, or certain neck positions

 Common Causes and Risk Factors